Wichita Water Quality at a Glance

 Diverse Water Sources

-- Cheney Reservoir: Surface water from this reservoir provides approximately 60-70% of Wichita’s water supply during normal conditions.
-Currently, the reservoir is experiencing drought conditions, operating at around 60% capacity as of mid-2024.
+- Cheney Reservoir: Surface water from this reservoir provides approximately 60–70% of Wichita’s water supply during normal conditions.
+Following severe drought conditions in 2023–2024, Cheney Reservoir has fully recovered — as of early 2026 the conservation pool stands at 100% capacity, 0.8 feet above the normal waterline.
+City of Wichita

-- Equus Beds Aquifer: This groundwater source provides approximately 30-40% of the supply.
-The city also operates an Aquifer Storage and Recovery (ASR) program to capture and store excess water during wet periods.
+- Equus Beds Aquifer: This groundwater source provides approximately 30–40% of supply.
+The city also operates an Aquifer Storage and Recovery (ASR) programme to capture and store excess water during wet periods, improving long-term resilience.

-- Source Protection: Wichita implements watershed protection measures around Cheney Reservoir and aquifer protection strategies for the Equus Beds to ensure source water quality.
+- Source Protection: Wichita implements watershed protection measures around Cheney Reservoir and aquifer protection strategies for the Equus Beds to safeguard source water quality upstream of treatment.

 Treatment Technology

-- Current Treatment Process: Wichita utilizes lime softening processes for water treatment.
-After blending source waters, lime and polymer are added to soften and settle out solids.
+- Current Treatment Process: Wichita uses lime softening for water treatment: after blending source waters, lime and polymer are added to soften and settle out solids.
 The settled water is then filtered and disinfected with chloramines.
+The existing plant is 80+ years old but continues to operate safely.

-- Smart Water Management: The city employs advanced monitoring and management technologies to improve efficiency and water quality.
+- Smart Water Management: The city employs advanced monitoring and management technologies including flow sensors and data analytics to optimise distribution efficiency and detect leaks early.

 Recommendations for Wichita Residents